nollstead/Green-Bean/examples/ADC/README.md

     ![image](/examples/ADC/images/ParameterSettings.png)

-Finally we'll wire up the shared ADC1/ADC2 global interrupt
+Finally we'll wire up the shared ADC1/ADC2 global interrupt, which will fire callback functions when the ADC conversion is complete.
+We'll override the default callback function later in the code section.

  - Click on the NVIC settings tab and enable ADC1 and ADC2 global interrupt